 Picking the best cheap smartwatch can feel confusing when there are so many options out there.
 It mostly depends on your budget and taste.
 The majority of them allow you to track your fitness workouts as well as send over notifications as and when needed, all without breaking the bank.
 A cheap smartwatch might not have every feature possible but it's still sufficient to keep your tech loving heart happy as well as your bank balance.

-The best cheap smartwatches here are all £150/$150 or less.
-That means a few decent recent options like the Huawei Watch GT 2e miss out but there's still room for the likes of the Fitbit Versa Lite and TicWatch E2.
-Both watches should suit everyone's tastes and needs.
+We've included the best cheap smartwatches that are all £150/$150 or less.
+That means there's no room for the likes of the Huawei Watch GT 2e but there is some space for the Fitbit Versa Lite and TicWatch E2.
+Both watches should suit everyone's tastes and needs while remaining cheap.

-While the best cheap smartwatches are, well, cheap, some of them still have useful extra features like NFC for mobile payments as well as GPS for phone-less run tracking.
+The best cheap smartwatches are, well, cheap, but some of them still squeeze in extra useful features such as NFC for mobile payments as well as GPS for phone-less run tracking.
 Whether you need such features depends on your plans so be willing to make concessions to get the right balance for you.
 Be sure to read each individual review for a full run down so you can make the best decision for your lifestyle.

 You've probably already heard of the Fitbit Versa in your search for a new smartwatch, but did you know the company now has a less feature-rich and therefore more affordable version of it?
 It's called the Fitbit Versa Lite, and it's now our best cheap smartwatch.

 It isn't the most comprehensive smartwatch experience as notifications are limited, you can't listen to music and there's no contactless payment tech, but all of that said, if you're looking for an attractive timepiece that tracks your workouts as well as offering a few basic smartwatch features this may suit you.